Burntisland, Scotland, United Kingdom: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types G. Be careful to get the right kind.
-Most adapters available are just plugs and expect your electronics to adjust the voltage themselves.
+A plug adapter that supports outlet types G. Take care to choose the right type.
+The majority of adapters that you can buy are simply plugs and expect your devices to adjust the voltage themselves.
 If your electronics can't do that they could get destroyed.
-This one should be sufficient for most places.
+This one should be sufficient for most countries.

-If you plan to see the majestic St Columba's Church, it's important to wear modest clothing:
+If you are planning to go to the must-see St Columba's Church, it's useful to wear modest clothing:

-If you go to the Museum of Communication, wear museum-appropriate clothing and take:
+If you visit the Museum of Communication, wear museum-appropriate clothing and take:

 June